betherworld/chainge/README.md

 _Disclaimer: This is a hackathon project that was built over the course of two days by students of ETH Zurich.
 It is by no means perfect.
 Don’t use it in a real setting, but feel free to be inspired for your own projects._

-#### Check out our powerpoint slides here: [PPP](https://github.com/betherworld/chainge/raw/master/assets/BETH%20Slides%20Chainge.pptx)
+#### Check out our powerpoint slides here: [PPP](https://github.com/betherworld/chainge/raw/master/assets/BETH%20Slides%20Chainge.pptx) and our report here: [PDF](https://docs.google.com/document/d/1Zef3jdUjU9hzPVFTEBVkdJOIrQSRWkZp0VhR24tMAC0/edit?usp=sharing)

 #### Demo Video
 [![Youtube](assets/image.png)](https://youtu.be/c3ifge-GFts "Youtube")